Security standards and their role in 5G and 6G

 Standardization forms the base for mobile network security, ensuring interoperability and openness.
 Building on this base, many other aspects come into play: it’s when all the pieces come together in an orchestrated manner that we get adequate security throughout the mobile network.

 Drivers for security standardization

-The mobile networks are serving close to 8 billion subscriptions worldwide, and in many countries these networks are considered part of the national critical infrastructure.
-Scale and the critical role of the networks drive the demand for enhanced security, along with an increased focus on transparency, both in terms of design and implementation of security solutions, and compliance with regulatory and operator-specific demands.
+The mobile networks are serving more than eight billion subscriptions worldwide, and in many countries, these networks are considered part of the national critical infrastructure.
+Scale and the critical role of the networks drive the demand for enhanced security, along with an increased focus on transparency, both in terms of the design and implementation of security solutions and compliance with regulatory and service provider-specific demands.

 Mobile networks are traditionally based on open and globally agreed standards.
-While the main motivation for standardization in mobile industry has been and continues to be interoperability (among vendors, operators, and device manufacturers) to enable a global market for mobile networks and devices, another important aspect is security, with the possibility to verify properties such as interface definitions, security protocols, key lengths, and the strength of cryptographic algorithms.
+The main motivation for standardization in the mobile industry has been and continues to be interoperability (among vendors, service providers, and device manufacturers) to enable a global market for mobile networks and devices.
+Another important aspect is security, with the possibility to verify properties such as interface definitions, security protocols, key lengths, and the strength of cryptographic algorithms.
 The basic idea of standardizing security is to use commonly agreed, tested, verified, and updated solutions according to best common practice.
-Open standards, in turn, means that they are available for anybody to review and therefore adds transparency and gives more confidence in that the security features as specified in the standards are sound.
+Open standards, in turn, are available for anybody to review and therefore, add transparency and give more confidence that the security features as specified in the standards are sound.